-- Stay away from people who are obviously sick with the flu or a cold. - Try to avoid children with chicken pox or strep throat. - Wash your hands with soap and water before you eat and after you go to the bathroom.
+- Stay away from people who are obviously sick with the flu or a cold. - Try to avoid children with chicken pox, strep throat, or other illness. - Wash your hands with soap and water before you eat and after you go to the bathroom.
 This is one of the best ways to prevent infection.
 When you're out of the house, you may also use anti-bacterial gels to clean your hands. - Shower or bathe regularly. - Clean cuts and scrapes right away with soap and water; then apply an antiseptic and a bandage. - Do not, under any circumstances, change the litter in the cat box or birdcage without wearing gloves.
 This could cause a serious infection.
 Avoid cat scratches.

-- For 8 weeks after your transplant, do not garden, dig in the dirt, or mow the lawn without wearing gloves.
-Doing any of these activities without gloves could cause serious infection. - Keep your fingernails and toenails clean and trimmed.
+- After your transplant, it's best if you don't dig in the dirt or mow the lawn.
+Both of these things could cause a serious infection. - Keep your fingernails and toenails clean and trimmed.
 If your toenails are hard to manage or are ingrown, see a foot specialist. - Talk to your doctor about getting the flu and pneumonia vaccines.
 Neither vaccine contains live viruses.
-After 3 months, both vaccines will be safe for you to have. - Do not get any vaccine that contains a live virus, such as the smallpox or polio vaccine. - Talk to your doctor if someone in your house will get a live virus vaccination for a virus you have not already been vaccinated against, such as chickenpox, zoster, oral polio, or diphtheria - Do not smoke.
-And do not expose yourself to second-hand smoke. - Avoid community whirlpools. - Avoid swimming in lakes or ponds.
+After 3 months, both vaccines will be safe for you to have. - Do not get any vaccine that contains a live virus, such as the smallpox, polio, or shingles vaccines. - Talk to your doctor if someone in your house will get a live virus vaccination for a virus you have not already been vaccinated against, such as chickenpox, zoster, oral polio, or diphtheria - Do not smoke.
+And do not expose yourself to second-hand smoke. - Avoid community whirlpools and pools. - Avoid swimming in lakes or ponds. - Avoid being around fires.